Retreat of Glaciers in Glacier National Park

 WHAT ARE THE EFFECTS OF LOSING GLACIERS?
 The loss of glaciers in GNP will have significant consequences for park ecosystems as well as impacting landscape aesthetics valued by park visitors.
 While winters will still deposit snow in the mountains, this seasonal snow will not function the same as glacial ice since it melts early in the summer season.
 Glaciers act as a “bank” of water (stored as ice) whose continual melt helps regulate stream temperatures and maintains streamflow during late summer and drought periods when other sources are depleted.
 Without glacial melt water, summer water temperatures will increase and may cause the local extinction of temperature sensitive aquatic species, disrupting the basis of the aquatic food chain (Pepin and Hauer 2002).
 Such changes in stream habitat may also have adverse effects for the threatened native bull trout (Salvelinus confluentus) and other keystone Salmonid species (Pederson et al. 2010)

-To better illustrate the size and designation of current glaciers in Glacier National Park, visit our Glacier Data Table
+What is the status of glaciers at Glacier National Park?
+Glacier Data Table

 Other impacts of climate change in GNP: